javgh/bridgewalker/doc/api.md

 arrive at the correct amount (in the example above, the exchange rate is 101.25165 EUR/BTC).
 Bitcoin amounts are in Satoshis.
 Note that the API currently still uses USD in many field names.
-The reason for this is, that the switch to Euro has only partially been implemented yet.
+The reason for this is, that the switch to euro has only partially been implemented yet.
 For the moment all USD fields simply need to be interpreted as referring to EUR amounts.

 The server will send this status description whenever there are any changes to